SantiagoWL117/Migration-Strategy/reports/database/Course-Fix-Progress.md

 - Total modifiers: 0
 - Dishes with modifiers: 0

+**Menu Status Check:**
+- **Status:** ❌ NO MENU FOUND - Unable to locate online menu for this location
+- **Impact:** Cannot verify dish completeness or course structure without menu reference
+- **Possible Reasons:** Restaurant may have closed, switched platforms, or menu not available online

 **Result:** ⚠️ CRITICAL ISSUE - Only 6 dishes (EXTREMELY LOW for restaurant).
-This may indicate a data migration issue - most menu items may be missing from database.
-All dishes incorrectly assigned to "Uncategorized" course.
-Need menu link to verify dish completeness and determine proper course structure.
-No modifiers found.
-Waiting for menu link to investigate.
+All dishes incorrectly assigned to "Uncategorized" course. **NO MENU FOUND** - Unable to verify if this is a data migration issue (missing dishes) or if restaurant truly has limited menu.
+Without menu reference, cannot determine proper course structure.
+Status shows `active` in database and verified billing list, but no online menu available.
+May need to contact restaurant directly or check alternative sources.
+No modifiers found. **ACTION REQUIRED:** Verify restaurant status and menu availability before proceeding with course assignment.

 **🚫 REMOVED FROM ACTIVE LIST** - Restaurant not in verified billing list (last 4 months).
 Course assignment work can be skipped.